 The Overall Winner: Green Chef!

 Although both plans made strong efforts to cater towards my paleo lifestyle, Green Chef is easier to use and has recipes that sound tastier to me (personal preference!), so I could see myself eating it more often.

 Sun Basket was too all over the place with its recipes, and as a smaller company, they still need more time to establish themselves before I can trust them

 So if you're a paleolithic eater, or on any other specialty diet, wanting to discover the easy world of meal kit deliveries, go with Green Chef for fresh, delicious foods with organic ingredients delivered right to your door.

-Update: Our friends at Green Chef are extending a special offer to our readers!
-Follow this link to get $75 off!
+Update: SPECIAL HOLIDAY OFFER!
+Our friends at Green Chef are extending a special offer to our readers!
+Follow this link to get $80 off + free shipping!